 2. Tulip Icon No. 1

 Sometimes, you just need something simple to color in.
 This tulip is the perfect distraction if you’re looking to keep your mind busy and focused while on hold on the phone, or while waiting for your coworkers to join your Zoom meeting.
 Yes, it’s completely fine to give yourself a coloring break during the workday.
 Fun fact: In place of onions, you can use tulips in your dishes.
 You can also use this flower to make wine.
+Did you know that the tulip is the national flower of Turkey and Afghanistan?
+How beautiful!

 3. Tulip Icon No. 2

 This tulip looks a bit more traditional.
 Don’t you think it would look lovely either in a deep red or a bright yellow?
+Fun fact: Tulips are part of the Liliaceae family which includes garlic, onions, and asparagus!

 4. Tulip Icon No. 3